JakobOvrum/LuaCpp/readme.markdown

  * rvalue references
  * the tuple module

-Additionally, when linking with Lua, make sure your Lua is compiled as C++ instead of C. This is because LuaC++ uses exceptions for error handling, which doesn't go very well with the default long jump behaviour.
+Additionally, as LuaC++ uses C++ exceptions for error handling, make sure your Lua library is compiled as C++.

 License
 ==============================